Datatrace.com.br

 This procedure describes a method for verifying the temperature measurement accuracy ofTracers.
 This procedure can be performed on a Tracer any time accuracy needs to be verified.

-1. Tracers are normally tested at several temperature points.
-We recommend that temperature points are selected which are critical in reference to the target process.
+temperature points are selected which are critical in reference to the target process.
 Forexample, using Tracers in a sterilization process would suggest using 121°C for averification point.

 The temperature sensor in Tracer is a precision NTC thermistor or a PT2000 RTD.
 Theseparticular sensors were selected based on their close tolerance and good, long-termstability.
 DataTrace® Tracers are warranted to remain within accuracy specifications forone year from date of purchase.

-2. The test is performed by immersing the Tracer's sensing element in an environment that provides a uniform, stable temperature, and immersing a temperature reference standard(reference) into the same environment for comparing the measurements of the referenceagainst the Tracer's measurements.
+provides a uniform, stable temperature, and immersing a temperature reference standard(reference) into the same environment for comparing the measurements of the referenceagainst the Tracer's measurements.

-A. Constant temperature liquid circulating baths are recommended to provide the temperature environment up to 150°C (FRB Tracers) or 140°C (MPIII Tracers) withminimum specifications of 0.005°C uniformity and 0.005°C stability.
+temperature environment up to 150°C (FRB Tracers) or 140°C (MPIII Tracers) withminimum specifications of 0.005°C uniformity and 0.005°C stability.
 For temperaturesabove that, an oven with an isothermal block should be used.
 The isothermal blockprovides thermal coupling between the Tracer(s) and the reference, and should haveuniformity and stability better then 0.050°C.

-• Dow 200 silicone fluid with a viscosity of 5 centistokes is recommended as the medium in the constant temperature bath for temperatures below 10°C.
+• Dow 200 silicone fluid with a viscosity of 5 centistokes is recommended as the

-• Distilled water can be used as the medium in the constant temperature bath for temperatures from 10°C to 80°C.
+• Distilled water can be used as the medium in the constant temperature bath for

 MESA LABORATORIES, INC. DataTrace Division